 So an easy-to-read fitness tracker that doesn’t need a computer and has long battery life and is resistant to water would be the optimal wearable for seniors.
 A heart rate monitor would be a nice add-on because it can offer valuable information about heart health and in some cases even warn about possible heart problems.

 If you are a senior citizen looking for a fitness tracker on your own your needs are clearly different than if you are someone who is looking for an activity wearable or an emergency watch for an elderly relative for example.
 You see, there are wearables that offer valuable emergency locating and reminder features for the elderly.
 These are especially useful for seniors with memory issues.

 The Best simple activity bracelet for seniors

-Our recommendation for a simple pedometer or activity bracelet would be the Huawei Band 3 Pro.
+My recommendation for a simple pedometer or activity bracelet would be the Huawei Band 4 Pro (affiliate link).
 It’s a relatively cheap fitness tracker with a lot of useful features.

 - Step tracking

 - Swim proof

 - iOS and Android compatible

 The Band 4 Pro is very slim which makes it comfortable to wear but means the display is a bit small and hard to read.
 The other features more than makeup for that considering the price.
 This bracelet is enough for tracking activity in most seniors.